ruimda/servicecare/backend/truck-service/README.md

 ### Service setup

 Service parameters present in `application.yml`:
-- port - http where service runs (default is 8081)
+- port - http where service runs (set to 8081)
-- app.location-history-size - number os locations returns by the locations endpoint (default is 5)
+- app.location-history-size - number os locations returns by the locations endpoint (set to 5)

 ## Build